Subscribe

 South Korean law enforcement agencies and courts typically do not identify defendants except in extreme cases, such as homicide.

-After getting into the backseat of the taxi, the 52-year-old driver told the service member that another passenger had already reserved the taxi, according to the court document.
+After getting into the back seat of the taxi, the 52-year-old driver told the service member that another passenger had already reserved the taxi, according to the court document.

 The service member then exited the taxi and walked toward the driver, at which point the driver also left the taxi.
-The service member then pushed the driver’s chest, strangled him and punched him in the face several times, according to the court record.
+The service member then pushed the driver’s chest, choked him and punched him in the face several times, according to the court record.

 The assault committed by the service member “is not light” and his conduct during the incident was “very bad,” Judge Goo Changgyu said in the verdict, the document states.